AchiniSNA/Email_Client_Application/README.md

 ### General Constraints

-* To send emails using the application, you must provide a valid sender email ID and its corresponding password within the "Send_Mail.java" file.
+* To send emails using the application, you must provide a valid sender email ID and its corresponding password within the "SendEmails.java" file.
 This information is required for authentication with the email server.
 * To generate an application-specific password, please follow the instructions provided by your email service provider.
 For example, instructions for generating a Gmail application-specific password can be found at https://support.google.com/mail/answer/185833?hl=en.